How secure is online banking?

-- Keep your computer software up to date: Viruses work by finding weaknesses in your computer's software.
+- Keep your computer software updated: Viruses work by finding weaknesses in your computer's software.
 Developers regularly push out software updates so make sure your computer is set to install these automatically.

-- Install a good antivirus program: Some banks even provide antivirus programs for free; ask in branch or check your bank's website.
+- Install good antivirus software: Some banks even provide antivirus programs for free; ask in branch or check your bank's website.

 - Follow your bank's advice: Some banks also offer a free program called "Rapport" by Trusteer.
 This little program sits in your browser and detects if any other program (such as a virus) is listening for and sending away your bank details.